AgnesAI-SG/AGNES-AI/docs/FAQ.md

 ## What is the current `agnes-2.0-flash` context window?

-The current public reference value is `256K` context and `64K` max output.
-The temporary `1M` context window was rolled back in June 2026 for stability.
+The current public reference value is `512K` context and `64K` max output.

 ## How do I query video results?